buzzqrd/getchan/README.md

 # GetChan
-A simple, light, fast C program to download all images from a 4chan thread.
+A simple, light, fast C program to download all images and webms from a 4chan thread.

 ## Building and installing